-The Board consists of three non-executive Directors, each of whom is independent of the Manager in accordance with Principle 2 of the AIC Code.
+The Board consists of three non-executive Directors, each of whom is independent of the Investment Manager in accordance with Principle 2 of the AIC Code.
 The Board has determined that each non-executive Director met the independence criteria set forth in Principle 1 of the AIC Code upon appointment and has continued to meet this condition throughout his term of service.
 Moreover, no Director has a service contract with the Company.
-The names and biographies of each Director appear on page 12 of this Annual Report.